 We’ve made it our mission to continue contributing to area charities and non-profits during the pandemic, recognizing that the need is greater than it ever has been before.
 We did this by sponsoring and participating in various virtual events including the American Cancer Society’s Champions of Hope Gala‡, where we donated $15,000.
 We also contributed $10,000 to The Magic House‡, St. Louis Children’s Museum to provide children with hands-on learning experiences that spark imagination and pique curiosity.

 One charity that I am very passionate about is Brace for Impact‡, a program that purchases and renovates homes in low-income areas and sets rent prices based on income—ensuring no one is living above their means.
-In 2020, we contributed over $10,000 to Elevate St. Louis‡, a local organization that provides mentoring and education to inner-city youth.
+We also recently donated $10,000 to Elevate St. Louis‡, a local organization that provides mentoring and education to inner-city youth.
 Despite the pandemic, we make sure our commitment to our community never waivers.
 It’s our responsibility to step up and be good stewards to the community in any way we can.

-Any words of advice as we continue to deal with the aftermath of the pandemic?
+Any words of advice as we emerge from the pandemic?

-While there’s light at the end of the tunnel, we’re not out of the woods yet.
-It’s important to remember that the pandemic affected many people in various ways, so we need to be empathetic and caring to everyone.
+While there’s light at the end of the tunnel, it’s important to remember that the pandemic affected many people in various ways, so we need to be empathetic and caring to everyone.
 We are here for our customers, clients and associates in St. Louis and believe in the strength of our community to get through this together.
 We are optimistic as we head into the new year.

 Stay informed on industry trends and noteworthy company news by visiting our UMB in the News section on umb.com.
 Follow UMB on LinkedIn, Facebook‡ and Twitter‡ to see regular updates about our company, people and timely financial perspectives.